Suggested links

 Is medically-assisted alcohol detox covered by insurance?

-Yes, in many cases insurance (including Medicare) will cover medically-assisted alcohol detox.
+Yes, in many cases, insurance (including Medicare) will cover medically-assisted alcohol detox.
 You should speak with your insurance provider to find out what exactly is covered when it comes to treatment for alcohol use disorder, including medical detox services.

 How can I prevent relapse after alcohol detox?

 Relapse prevention comes in a variety of methods.
 Having a strong support system, through either family or support groups (such as Alcoholics Anonymous), can make a huge difference in relapse prevention.
-In some cases, medication will be prescribed to aid the recovering alcoholic.
-These medications prevent relapse by eliminating the effects of alcohol or reducing cravings.

 How long does alcohol detox take?

-The average alcohol detox process takes between 3 to 7 days.
 The length of time and severity of withdrawal symptoms will depend on some individual factors, including:

 • Age